Shinimani/indian_traffic_simulator/README.md

 # indian_traffic_simulator
-Task 2 of the COP290 Course
+Task 2 of the COP290 Course Hello, Bangladeshi